 The Noble Series Soy Candle, hand poured and presented in a whiskey rocks glass that can be re-purposed after the candle is finished, has been a mainstay in our shops for years.
 Its uncommon packaging and inviting fragrances always gets a lot of attention during the gift-giving season.
 As popular as this candle has been in the past though, we're actually going with Manready's new candle line – The Bold Series Candle – as the perfect host gift this year.

-The Bold Series Soy Candle is also hand poured in small batches and made with the same quality materials as Manready's Noble Series, but what got us so fired up about their new stock was its travel- sized tin and its seriously unique scents.
+The Bold Series Soy Candle is also hand poured in small batches and made with the same quality materials as Manready's Noble Series, but what got us so fired up about their new stock was its travel- sized tin and its unique scents.

-The fragrance combinations that make up Manready's Bold Series Soy Candles are inspired, and unlike anything we've seen or smelled before, making them a perfect gift for any party host.
-There's Geranium + Currant or Green Tea + Neroli, which both offer clean, crisp, blossoming scents that will definitely help revive the spirit during this upcoming season of early sunsets and indoor days.
+The fragrance combinations that make up Manready's Bold Series Soy Candles are inspired, unlike anything we've seen or smelled before, making them a perfect gift for any party host.
+There's Geranium + Currant or Green Tea + Neroli, which both offer clean, crisp, blossoming scents that will help revive the spirit during this upcoming season of early sunsets and indoor days.
 Amber + Iris, Cardamon + Clove, Karmawood + Vetiver, and Labdanum + Leather all invoke a more rustic, cozy, and tranquil atmosphere that pairs perfectly with fall and winter in New England.

 The travel-size tin with 2 ounces of soy wax and nine hours of burn time makes it a classic gift for a host or hostess during any occasion.